-A vehicle’s transmission is key to its mobility and in order to keep it properly functioning, it’s important to know what the signs of transmission failure look like.
+A vehicle’s transmission is key to its mobility and in order to keep it properly functioning, it’s important to know what the transmission failure signs look like.
 Take a look at some of the key signs and how you can get ahead of them to prevent your vehicle from having a serious mechanical issue later on.

 #1 Check Your Transmission Fluid Regularly